XvisionAS/fieldtwin-open-libraries/profile-tools/README.md

 * `profileType` - how to handle imported connections
   * `default` - output the original XYZ points when "connection follows bathymetry" is false, output the original XY points and a height sampled Z when "connection follows bathymetry" is true
+  * `raw` - output the original XYZ points (ignoring "connection follows bathymetry")
-  * `sampled` - generate a profile the same as for non-imported connections with points at the `sampleWidth` interval
+  * `sampled` - generate a sampled XYZ profile the same as for non-imported connections, with points at the `sampleWidth` interval
-* `sampleWidth` - the interval of points generated for non-imported connections
+* `sampleWidth` - the interval of points in the XYZ profile generated for non-imported connections
   * default `1`, minimum `1` (provides a point every 1 foot/meter along each connection)
 * `minimumPoints` - the minimum number of points required in a generated profile
   * default `10`